vizhub-core/vzcode/test/sampleDirectories/kitchenSink/README.md

 - Stars wiggle using sinusoidal wave functions with unique phases and intensities
 - Stars rotate around the center using trigonometric functions
 - Perspective projection creates the illusion of depth
+- CSS hue-rotate filter is applied to the entire canvas each frame for color shifting
 - Stars that move off-screen are recycled to the back of the scene

 ## Usage